AriEncarnacion/basic_image_augmentation/README.md

 # Basic Image Augmentation
 Python script for simple augmentation of multiple images.
-Methods include horizontal flip, vertical flip, and rotation by a user input degree.
+Methods include horizontal flip, vertical flip, and rotation by a specified degree.